FilipWirsen/Tic-Tac-Toe/README.md

 ## Features

 * The user is greeted to the game and the instructions from "How to play" is displayed.
-    * The 3x3 board is created and the user is asked to enter their name.
+    * A 3x3 board is created and the user is asked to enter their name.
 ![Welcome msg](images/welcome-msg-tic-tac-toe.png)

 * The user and computer takes turns to place their symbol on a empty square until there is a winner or the game is tied.
 ![Take turns](images/take-turns-tic-tac-toe.png)

 * Once the game is over the user is asked if they want to play again.
-If they say yes the game restarts and else it exits.
+Enter Y to restart the game and N to exit.
 ![Game finished](images/game-finished-tic-tac-toe.png)

+## Testing

+I manually tested this project by doing the following:
+ * Passed the code through a PEP8 linter and there are no errors.
+ * Gave invalid inputs: invalid numbers, same number twice and strings when ints where expected.
+ * Tested the game in Gitpod terminal and my Heroku terminal.

+ # Bugs

+ ### Solved Bugs
+ * I got a bug where the computer always tried to place its symbol on the same square as the user did.
+    * I fixed this by adding a if statement: (if BOARD[random_index] == '-':).
+It makes the computer only return their number if the square is empty
+ *
+ *

+ ### Remaining Bugs
+ * I have not been able to find any remaining bugs.

 ## Creating the Heroku app

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: